cloudogu/k8s-ops-ansible/README.md

 # Shared by workers and controllers

-* Pretty customer specific.
-TODO could be made more generic.
-* Sets NTP
+* Sets NTP and TimeZone
 * Sets hostnames
 * Creates user and group